MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 The code inserts two entities into the executor through a fluent syntax that chains the calls.
 The APIs are created to encourage this style, but you can also do the insertions as two separate calls to **Insert**.

-There is another similar method available on the BatchExecutor called **InsertAndRetrieveEntity**:
+There is a similar method available on the BatchExecutor called **InsertAndRetrieveEntity**:

 ```cs
 private static async Task InsertAndRetrieveAsync(Client client)